Clipse: 2019–present: Return and Let God Sort Em Out

-On June 2025, during an interview with GQ, the duo revealed that they were dropped from the Def Jam label as well as Pusha T as a solo artist, and also confirmed Kendrick Lamar's appearance in Let God Sort Em Out.
+In June 2025, during an interview with GQ, the duo revealed that they were dropped from the Def Jam label as well as Pusha T as a solo artist, and also confirmed Kendrick Lamar's appearance in Let God Sort Em Out.
 The next day, Pusha T's longtime manager Steven Victor revealed during an interview with Billboard that the rapper actually had to pay an undisclosed seven-figure sum to be dropped from the Def Jam label, in order to be released from both Clipse's and his own contractual obligations, elaborating further how the label has been suppressing Pusha T's collaborations with other artists and even his own music releases since his feud with Canadian rapper Drake in 2018.

 A final teaser track, "So Be It", was sent to DJs and previewed on June 16.
 "So Be It" was released as a promotional single with a music video the next day, and GQ published a follow-up article (with unused excerpts from the interview) in which the song was discussed, including lyrics from Pusha T which diss former GOOD Music labelmate Travis Scott.

-During 2025 Jubilee, the "World Meeting on Human Fraternity 2025" took place on the St. Peter's Square at the Vatican City on 12 and 13 September, with concert of Andrea Bocelli, Pharrell Williams with the gospel choir Voices of Fire, and John Legend.
+During the 2025 Jubilee, the "World Meeting on Human Fraternity 2025" took place on the St. Peter's Square at the Vatican City on 12 and 13 September, with concert of Andrea Bocelli, Pharrell Williams with the gospel choir Voices of Fire, and John Legend.
 Clipse performed the song "The Birds Don't Sing" along with John Legend at the second date during the Grace For The World concert on September 13, making history for being the first rappers to ever perform at the Vatican City.

+On November 7, 2025, Clipse received five nominations for the 68th Annual Grammy Awards, including the Album of The Year and Best Rap Album categories for Let God Sort Em Out, Best Rap Performance for "Chains & Whips", Best Rap Song for "The Birds Don't Sing", and Best Music Video for "So Be It".
+On February 1, 2026, they won the Best Rap Performance category, marking it as their first Grammy Award won in their catalogue.